 Become an authorized user

 If you don’t meet the requirements to get your own credit card, an alternative is to become an authorized user on another person’s account, such as a parent or adult sibling.
-For example, becoming an authorized user may be a good option if you’re under 18 years old or over 18 but don’t meet the issuer’s requirements.
+For example, becoming an authorized user may be a good option if you’re under 18 years old.
+Also if you’re over 18 but don’t meet the issuer’s requirements.
 As an added benefit, this strategy may potentially boost your credit score, provided the account holder has good credit and maintains responsible financial habits.

 Apply for a joint credit card